Temporally Identity-Aware SSD with Attentional LSTM: Approach

 As shown in Fig.~\ref{fig:detail}, the AC-LSTM is designed with CNN and RNN.
 Current feature map ($x$) and previous hidden state ($h_{t-1}$) serve as the input of the attention module.
-After three-layer convolution, a one-channel attention map ($a$) is generated, which contains pixel-wise positions for object-related features.
+After a three-layer convolution, a one-channel attention map ($a$) is generated containing pixel-wise positions for object-aware features, which will be used to select useful features in the AC-LSTM and identify objects in the OTA.
+It should be mentioned that, instead of binary selection ($1$ for attention area and $0$ otherwise), each element in the attention map is continuous in $[0, 1]$, so as to describe object's saliency mass more effectively.
 For feature selection, each channel of current feature map multiplies this attention map pixel-by-pixel, and the attention-aware feature ($a\circ x$) can be obtained.
 The attention-aware feature and previous hidden state are concatenated as the input of the ConvLSTM.
 Different from traditional LSTM, gates ($i$, $f$, $o$) and incoming information ($c$) will be computed with convolution operation \cite{bib:ConvLSTM}.
 Subsequently, controlled by gates, the temporal memory ($s$) will be updated, and current hidden state is generated for multi-box regression and classification.
 During this operation, $a\circ x,i,f,o,c,s,h$ are in the same size.
 In addition, we also use dropout regularization \cite{bib:DropOut} for the attention-aware feature during training.
 Apparently, temporal information transmission is conducted twice in temporal attention and ConvLSTM.

-Note that the attention module and input gate play different roles, although both of them can be aware of useful features.
-For background suppression and scale suppression, the attention module works for spatial location in each 2-D map, whereas the input gate can deal with the 3-D feature along the channel to preserve discriminative data.
+Note that the attention mechanism and input gate play different roles, although both of them can be aware of useful features.
+For background suppression and scale suppression, the attention mechanism works for spatial location in each 2D map, whereas the input gate can deal with the 3D feature along the channel to preserve discriminative data.